CUISINART GRMC3E - Slow Cooker

 • Place all the crab burger ingredients into a bowl and mix well until combined.
 Season and shape the mixture into 2 evenly sized burgers.
 Place the burgers onto a plate, cover with cling film and then chill in the refrigerator for a minimum of 2 hours.

-• For the fennel slaw, place the fennel, white cabbage and red onion into a bowl.
+• For the fennel slew, place the fennel, white cabbage and red onion into a bowl.
 Add the mayonnaise and lemon juice, then mix until all of the vegetables are coated.
 Season to taste and chill, until required.

 • Using the grill plate, set the temperature to 'HIGH'.
 When the green light shows, place the crab burgers onto the grill.
 Cook for approx. 5 minutes on each side, until crisp and golden brown.